Erasiel/algds-eng/exercises/exercises_06_data_structures.md

             prev_item = curr.prev
             if next_item is not None: next_item.prev = prev_item
             if prev_item is not None: prev_item.next = next_item

+            # If the first item is to be deleted, set the head pointer to its
+            # next neighbor
+            if curr == self.head: self.head = curr.next

             # Decrease the length counter and return True to indicate a
             # succesful delete